 I have wanted to build a functioning, jet turbine engine for quite a long time.
 To me, there's something awesome about the way in which so many different aspects of a jet engine come together to make a functioning unit, that is able to propel massive objects into the sky.
 I actually tried to make a jet engine out of tin cans years ago!
-It was one of my first instructables: http://www.instructables.com/id/The-Recycled-Jet-Engine/.
+It was one of my first instructables: https://www.instructables.com/id/The-Recycled-Jet-Engine/.
 Perhaps one of the biggest lessons from that project, was that jet engines shouldn't be made out of tin cans.

 This past summer, I had the opportunity of a lifetime to be accepted as an Artist in Residence at Instructables.
 With all of the new resources I knew I'd have available, I thought this would be the perfect opportunity to try to do a massive project, something that I knew I wouldn't be able to do at home.
 I knew I had to try to make a functioning jet engine, like I've always wanted to, but knew I didn't have the resources to do so.
 I poured all of my efforts into the project, and learned so much by doing it.